William Davidson (conspirator)

-William Davidson (1781 – May 1, 1820) was a British African-Caribbean radical executed for his role in the Cato Street Conspiracy against Lord Liverpool's government in 1820.
+William Davidson (c.
+1781 – May 1, 1820) was a British African-Caribbean radical executed for his role in the Cato Street Conspiracy against Lord Liverpool's government in 1820.

 Early years

 Davidson was the illegitimate son of Robert Sewell (1751 – 30 April 1828), the Attorney General of Jamaica, and a local black woman.
 At the age of 14, Davidson travelled to Glasgow to study law.
 In Scotland he became involved in the movement for parliamentary reform.
-He was apprenticed to a Liverpool lawyer, but ran away to sea.
+He was apprenticed to a Liverpool lawyer but ran away to sea.
 Later, he was press-ganged into the Royal Navy.

 After his discharge, he returned to Scotland.
 His father arranged for him to study mathematics in Aberdeen.
 Davidson withdrew from study, moved to Birmingham, and started a cabinet-making business.
 He courted the daughter of a prosperous merchant.
 Her father suspected that Davidson was after her £7,000 dowry, and arranged for Davidson to be arrested on a false charge.
 When Davidson discovered she had married someone else he attempted suicide by taking poison.

 Davidson's cabinet-making business failed, and he moved to London.
 He married Sarah Lane, a working-class widow with four children.
 They had two more children.
 Davidson became a Wesleyan Methodist, and taught at the Sunday School.
 However, he left after he was accused of attempting to seduce a female student.